 Students are expected to write and communicate effectively in all areas, including math.

 Exploratory ClassesIn addition to the core curriculum, all students in kindergarten – 5th grade have additional time with exploratory subjects.
-Exploratory classes include art, music, physical education and wellness, Chinese (grades 1 - 5), Spanish (grades 1 - 5), and technology integration.
-Kindergartners also have a library session.
+Depending on the grade level, exploratory subjects vary to include: art, music, physical education and wellness, Chinese, Spanish, technology integration and library.

 DIS is proud of the curriculum and learning goals which form the basis for instruction.
 Parents are encouraged to be involved in their child's education through frequent home-school communication.
 For detailed descriptions of the specific grade level expectations, please visit the Common Core Standards website at www.corestandards.org and the Maine Learning Results website at http://www.maine.gov/doe/proficiency/standards/maine-learning-results.html

-Daily ScheduleElementary teachers develop individual schedules for their class, however, the elementary daily schedule is focused on the core subjects of English Language Arts, Math, Science and Social Studies.
+Daily ScheduleElementary teachers develop individual schedules for their class; however, the elementary daily schedule is focused on the core subjects of language arts, math, science and social studies.
 These courses are taught daily.
 The day begins promptly at 8:00 a.m. and ends at 2:30 p.m.
 On a daily basis, students have a snack break, healthy lunch, and recess time for physical activity.

-After school, student may choose from a variety of seasonal athletic teams, as well as craft, special interest, and educational opportunities.
-After school activities are offered from 2:45 p.m. to 4:15 p.m. every day.
+After school, students may choose from a variety of seasonal athletic teams, as well as craft, special interest, and educational opportunities.
+After school activities are offered from 2:45 p.m. to 4:15 p.m. every day, except Wednesday.
 The detailed extracurricular program offerings are available quarterly on the Student Life section of the DIS website.
-Korean Studies and Korean Language classes are available for Korean students in grades 1-5 who wish to meet Korean education requirements.
+Korean Studies and Korean Language classes are available for Korean students in grades 1-12 who wish to meet Korean education requirements.